Old Vinyl Factory: Redevelopment

 The former head office building on the corner of Blyth Road and Trevor Road was converted to self-contained flats in around 2000 and was not part of the main project site.
 This is also true of Enterprise House.

 The site was purchased in April 2011 by Purplexed, a joint venture between Cathedral Group PLC and Development Securities plc.
 The purchasers renamed the site "The Old Vinyl Factory" (from "London Gate Business Park").
 The buildings on the site were renamed according to their former functions – one example being the "Shipping Building", which was where records were stored before being dispatched.
 Purplexed stated the redevelopment would cost around £250 million and that the company would give £40,000 to the London Borough of Hillingdon to cover the cost of putting the plan together.

 A seven-storey block of flats was announced as part of the development in February 2012.
 Its name, the Gatefold Building, was chosen as an allusion to the gatefold sleeves of some vinyl records.
 Planning permission for the building was granted in February 2012.

 The master plan for the entire site was approved by Hillingdon Council on 30 November 2012.
 It includes a new building, known as "The Picturehouse", which will house a cinema.
 There will also be offices, 500 flats, a museum, restaurants, landscaped areas and playgrounds.

 By February 2015, Sonos, Host Europe Group and CHAMP Cargosystems had signed agreements to occupy the Shipping Building.

 The Global Academy secondary school opened in 2016 on the site originally planned as "The Picturehouse".
 The "Gatefold Building" was completed by late 2016.
 In March 2017 a multi storey car park dubbed "The Music Box" was under construction at the west end of the site near Dawley Road and Bourne Bridge.

 At the east end of the site and not officially part of the project are Paradigm Housing's 'The Stylus' on the former Damont Audio plot, as well as Bellway's 'Bluenote' which is the former Electropatent plot.
 Both of these projects will be of similar function to the rest of the redevelopment area with commercial units at ground level with residential above.

-In autumn 2019, work was underway at the Powerhouse to create a innovation hub.
+In autumn 2019, work was underway at the Powerhouse to create an innovation hub.
 Planning permission had been secured for 1 Vinyl Square on the plot West of the Global Academy, and permission was being sought for the Assembly Buildings completion.